yourjhay/simple-php/README.md

 then you can now navigate _localhost:8000_ to to your browser.
 Awesome!

 You need a mysql server if your app need to communicate with database.
 I recommend xampp for windows.
-# Using the Simple Framework
+# Using the Simply Framework

 ## configuration:
-Configuraion file is located at: App/Config/global.php
+Configuraion file is located at: app/Config/global.php
 ```md
 -
 |-app